Fundamentals of Teaching Dhamma:

 January 17, 2026

-Our focus this month will be on sitting meditation and ways to provide guidance that meets the student where they are, while supporting their development.
+The focus this month will be on sitting meditation and ways to provide guidance that meets the student where they are, while supporting further development.
 The topics we will explore include:

 a.
 Postures, how and when to give a posture adjustment